arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/features.md

 <FeatureDescription>

-The **Portenta HAT Carrier** allows compatibility between the Portenta X8 and Raspberry Pi Hats, making it quick and easy to develop industrial applications and customized projects using a familiar form factor, leveraging the vast commercial variety of Raspberry Pi Hats.
+The **Portenta Hat Carrier** allows compatibility between the Portenta X8 and Raspberry Pi Hats, making it quick and easy to develop industrial applications and customized projects using a familiar form factor, leveraging the vast commercial variety of Raspberry Pi Hats.

 </FeatureDescription>